Tai7sy/v2ray_mobile_lib/README.md

 # v2ray_mobile_lib

+This library is used in [V2RayNG-android](https://github.com/Tai7sy/V2RayNG) for support V2Ray.

-This library is used in [V2RayNG](https://github.com/Tai7sy/V2RayNG) for support V2Ray.
+This library is used in [V2RayNG-iOS](https://github.com/Tai7sy/V2RayNG-iOS) for support V2Ray.

 ## Setup